keboola/connection-docs/management/project/users/index.md

     - Manage [API tokens](/management/project/tokens/)
     - Permanently remove configurations in [Trash](/storage/configurations/#delete-configuration)
     - Create a new [orchestration](/orchestrator/)
-    - Change name, schedule and disabled status of an existing orchestration
+    - Change the name, the schedule and the disabled status of an existing orchestration

 ## Inviting a User
 If you want to add a new user to the project, go to **Users & Settings** in the project and